MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex02_Connect_Windows_Defender.md

 1. Login to **WIN1** virtual machine as Admin with the password: **Pa55w.rd**.

-1. In the Microsoft Edge browser, navigate to the Azure portal at <https://portal.azure.com>.
+1. In the Microsoft Edge browser, navigate to the [Azure portal](https://portal.azure.com).

 1. In the **Sign in** dialog box, copy, and paste in the **Tenant Email** account provided by your lab hosting provider and then select **Next**.